aplteam/Meddy/Docs/ReadMe.md

 You can navigate through a document in three ways:

-* Click on an item in the TreeView representing the TOC.
+* Click on an item in the TreeView representing the TOC (table of contents).
 * Move the cursor somewhere in the Markdown area.
 * Click on a header in the Preview area.

 No matter how you navigate, the three views are always kept in sync.

+Note that the TOC offers a context menu command "Find in TOC..." for searching just the headers.

 CSS Style sheets